Documentation

 Deploy MinIO: Single-Node Single-Drive

 The procedures on this page cover deploying MinIO in a Single-Node Single-Drive (SNSD) configuration for early development and evaluation.
-SNSD deployments provide no added reliability or availability beyond what the underlying storage volume implements (RAID, LVM, ZFS, etc.).
+SNSD deployments use a zero-parity erasure coded backend that provides no added reliability or availability beyond what the underlying storage volume implements.
+These deployments are best suited for local testing and evaluation, or for small-scale data workloads that do not have availability or performance requirements.

 For extended development or production environments in orchestrated environments, use the MinIO Kubernetes Operator to deploy a Tenant on multiple worker nodes.